nuke-haus/noita_mods/README.md

 - Magma Blast: A projectile that quickly explodes into a shower of magma.
 - Flash Freeze: A projectile that freezes liquids nearby before exploding and freezing everything caught in the blast.

+## More spells

+This mod is where i throw all the new spells and modifiers i've made that don't fit any other category.

+- Gravity Well: Your projectiles pull nearby objects and projectiles towards them.

 ## More perks

 This mod adds more perks to the game.